 Today we made the CUTEST Puppy Cake tutorial for you!
-This is such a sweet cake idea for children’s birthday parties, or dog lovers of any age.
-This is such a fun and easy cake design for decorators of all skill levels!
+This is such a sweet cake idea for children's birthday parties, or dog lovers of any age, and perfect for decorators of all skill levels!

 I hope that you agree!
 I love simple and sweet, and ideas that would be great for both little boys and little girls!
 So...if you're ready, lets dive into a bowl of puppy cuteness~

 How to Make a Cute and Easy Puppy Cake

 First, I frosted a 6", two layer cake with vanilla buttercream.
 (We used our Classic Vanilla Buttercream recipe.)

 Next, I tinted some of my fondant with ivory coloring, rolled it out on a lightly greased countertop, and cut out a 3 ½ inch circle.